flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 The **Synergistic Processor Unit** (SPU) is the part of the SPE where the core processor resides, equivalent to the 'PPU' when we talked about the PPE.

 Contrariwise to the PPU, the SPU is isolated from the rest of the Cell.
-Thus, there's no shared memory between PPU or others SPUs.
+Thus, there's no shared memory between the PPU and others SPUs.
 Instead, the SPU contains local memory used as working space.
 However, the contents of local memory can be moved back and forth using the MFC.

 In terms of functionality, the SPU is a lot more limited than the PPU.
 For instance, SPU doesn't include any memory management functions (address translation and memory protection) or even state-of-the-art functions (i.e. dynamic branch prediction).
 Nonetheless, it performs exceptionally well at vector processing.